peterhebert/wp-composer-sync/README.md

 **Manifest format options:**

-- **Simple format**: `"Plugin Name": "vendor/package"` - Use when plugin name and slug match
+- **Simple format**: `"Package Name": "vendor/package"` - Use when package name and slug match
-- **Extended format**: `"Plugin Name": {"package": "vendor/package", "slug": "actual-slug"}` - Use when the directory slug differs from the display name (common with rebranded plugins)
+- **Extended format**: `"Package Name": {"package": "vendor/package", "slug": "actual-slug"}` - Use when the directory slug differs from the display name (common with rebranded plugins)

 **Benefits of the repository-first structure:**

-- No repetition - define the repository URL once for multiple plugins
+- No repetition - define the repository URL once for multiple packages
 - Easy to add entire product families (Gravity Forms, WP Migrate, etc.)
 - Maintainable - edit JSON instead of PHP code